The Best Cheap Cell Phone Plans In Canada

 When you sign up with a new cell phone provider, they will offer you as many features as possible.
 This can include data or minutes you may not use or things like extended warranties and expensive accessories.
 My advice is to make sure you’re not paying for features that you won’t use and shop for lower-priced accessories elsewhere.

-Negotiate with Your Current Provider
+Negotiate a Cell Phone Plan Deal with Your Current Provider

 Here’s one that’s worked for me in the past.
-If you’re unhappy with your current cell phone plan, you may be able to negotiate a better deal by contacting their loyalty department.
+If you’re unhappy with your current plan, you may be able to negotiate a better cell phone deal by contacting their loyalty department.
 It costs a lot of money to onboard new clients, so cell phone companies are often willing to provide a discount or throw in some freebies to retain an existing customer.
 The worst that can happen is that they say no, so you really have nothing to lose.

 Is the Cheapest Cell Phone Plan the Best Value?

 Sometimes, what’s cheap isn’t always the best option.
-When it comes to cell phone plans, that may be true for many Canadians.
+When it comes to cell phone packages, that may be true for many Canadians.
 For example, the slow data transfer speeds offered by most of the discount carriers featured above would make the entire discussion a non-starter for many.
 On the other hand, if you only use a phone sparingly or are fine with limiting data usage to wi-fi zones, you’ll save a tonne by going with a discount plan.
 Either way, until Canadian mobile phone prices catch up with the rest of the world, it’s good to be mindful of how much it costs you to stay in touch.